cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

-Intermediate English Stories for Learning to Read Below are 10 intermediate-level stories designed for English learners to practice reading through themed question-and-answer formats.
-Each story contains approximately 20 sentences, using slightly more complex vocabulary, varied sentence structures, and practical topics to build confidence in reading and comprehension.

 Story 1: Meeting New Friends
-Theme: Making new friendsPurpose: Practice conversational phrases and personal details
+Theme: Making new friends
+Purpose: Practice conversational phrases and personal details

 Hello!
 What is your name?
 My name is Sarah.